PetarMc1/docs/docs/fish-tracker/mod/features.md

 ### Automatic Fish Tracking
 - Parses chat messages in real-time to detect fish catches.
 - Supports various fish rarities.
-- Tracks catch timestamps and locations (if available).

 :::warning
 New Entry Detection might not work since new cosmosmc fish changes.
 A fix might not be available!